Whether legal or illegal, stimulants have an addictive quality and side effects that can be very dangerous.

 Get Help Today

-The very nature of a stimulant use disorder can make it difficult to overcome on your own, but fortunately, stimulant addiction treatment programs are available to help.
-Whether you choose an inpatient treatment facility or an outpatient program, your treatment team will aid you on the road to recovery.
-Most programs utilize a combination of therapies and interventions to provide you with a comprehensive treatment plan that addresses your unique needs.
-Examples of therapies used to treat stimulant addiction include:5
+The very nature of a stimulant use disorder can make it difficult to overcome on your own, but fortunately, there are stimulant addiction treatment programs available to help.
+Whether you choose an inpatient treatment facility or an outpatient program, your treatment team will help you get on the road to recovery.

 - Cognitive-behavioral therapy (CBT)